-As described in "World Omni Financial Corp.'s Automobile Finance Business-Electronic Contracts and Electronic Contracting", as part of each origination of a Receivable represented by an electronic contract, World Omni Financial Corp. is required to maintain "control" (as such term is used in Section 9-105 of the applicable UCC) over the "authoritative copy" (as such term is used in Section 9-105 of the applicable UCC) of such contract in a computer system.
+As described in "World Omni Financial Corp.'s Automobile Finance Business-Electronic Contracts and Electronic Contracting," as part of each origination of a Receivable represented by an electronic contract, World Omni Financial Corp. is required to maintain "control" (as such term is used in Section 9-105 of the applicable UCC) over the "authoritative copy" (as such term is used in Section 9-105 of the applicable UCC) of such contract in a computer system.

 World Omni Financial Corp. maintains a process to ensure that World Omni Financial Corp. has possession of a negotiable title for each vehicle.
-If a Receivable has been booked for more than 180 days and World Omni Financial Corp. has not received a negotiable title, that Receivable enters a title tracking process.
+If a Receivable has been booked for more than 120 days and World Omni Financial Corp. has not received a negotiable title, that Receivable enters a title tracking process.
 World Omni Financial Corp. associates work with the dealers and state departments of motor vehicles to obtain a negotiable title with the correct owner and lienholder for each contract.
-Except in those states in which the state maintains electronic titles and World Omni Financial Corp. has elected to use electronic filing, and except in those states in which the title is held by the obligor, paper titles are maintained in account number order in fire resistant cabinets in World Omni Financial Corp. associates, auditors and other representatives are permitted to access the title files.
+Except in those states in which the state maintains electronic titles and World Omni Financial Corp. has elected to use electronic filing, and except in those states in which the title is held by the obligor, paper titles are maintained in account number order in fire resistant cabinets in World Omni Financial Corp. 's fileroom or storage facility.
+Only authorized World Omni Financial Corp. associates, auditors and other representatives are permitted to access the title files.